Artificial Intelligence

 The goal of an agentic workflow is not merely technological — it is fundamentally financial.
 A well-designed system can save hundreds of hours of work and eliminate hidden costs linked to human error.

-For an SME that manually processes 200 requests per week, agentic automation of sorting and routing can free up 15 to 25 hours weekly.
-Over a year, that amounts to a half-time equivalent, not counting the reduction in errors and faster response times.
+For an SME that manually processes 200 requests per week, agentic automation of sorting and routing can typically free up 15 to 25 hours weekly.
+Over a year, that often amounts to a half-time equivalent, not counting the reduction in errors and faster response times.

 Pitfalls to avoid